 Why are we slashing foreign aid when it can help stop the boats?

-A key part of an effective strategy is to reduce the incentives for people to climb into those boats in the first place – to offer a stick as well as a carrot, writes former immigration minister Damian Green
+A key part of an effective strategy is to reduce the incentives for people to climb into those boats in the first place – to offer a carrot as well as a stick, writes former immigration minister Damian Green

 When I was an MP in Kent, I saw the problems on our coastline – and have always supported tough measures to cut the number of people arriving in this country without permission.